puiutucutu/pareto.js/README.md

 # pareto.js

+We all love *underscore* and *lodash*, but most of the times they add too much code that we don't use.

 Pareto is a light-weight utility library that follows the 80/20 principle.

-We all love *underscore* and *lodash*, but most of the times they add too much code that we don't use.

-Pareto does only what you really use.
+It only have what you really need.

 [![build status](https://img.shields.io/travis/concretesolutions/pareto.js/master.svg?style=flat-square)](https://travis-ci.org/concretesolutions/pareto.js)